 You are already familiar with the most important benefits of turning a Shopify store into a headless Shopify store.
 Now it’s time to go one step further and consider using Shopify only as a headless eCommerce.

-And there are three strong arguments for that.
+And there are four strong arguments for that.

 Reason Number Two: Flexibility